jasonmacduffie/Nephelai/Nephelai_Sourcebook.txt

 Invokers are members of Archonic cults who have directly communed with the Archon to receive their power.
 They continue to receive the blessing of the Archon through obedience, enabling them to channel the Archon's power into magical spells.

 *   _Always:_ Curse, Mental Influence, Soul Binding, Summoning
-*   _Sometimes:_ Detection, Elemental Damage, Illusion, Protection, Self-Buff, Utility
+*   _Sometimes:_ Detection, Elemental Damage, Illusion, Protection, Augmentation, Utility
 *   _Rarely:_ Cthonic Warding, Healing, Exorcism, Transmutation

 #### Ardent